Why do I need oxygenating plants?

 - Water that is not oxygenated will become stagnant, smelly and unhealthy.

 - Even pond plants cannot thrive in moving water, so in rivers and streams, plants will only grow close to the banks, on the margins.

 - The submerged foliage of oxygenating plants produces oxygen throughout daylight hours, providing an ecological balance in the pond.

 - Oxygenating plants also provide a safe habitat for insects, frogs, newts and baby fish.

-- With enough oxygenating plants, a pump and filter system is not necessary.
+- With enough oxygenating plants, a pump and filter system is unnecessary.

 - A pump and filter system creates a flow of water that makes it difficult for plants to grow.

-- A fountain will oxygenate water, but most plants, especially water lilies, will die if water is constantly dropping on their leaves.
+- A fountain will oxygenate water, but most plants, especially water lilies, will die if water constantly drops on their leaves.